 The world of guitars can be divided into three main families: acoustic, classical, and electric.
 Acoustic and classical guitars are similar in that they are both hollow-bodied and produce sound acoustically through the vibrations of the strings resonating in the body.

 The main differences lie in the strings and the neck of the guitar.
 Classical guitars use nylon strings and have a wider, flatter neck, making it easier to play fingerstyle and more comfortable for beginners.
-On the other hand, acoustic guitars use steel strings and have a narrower neck, which might require more finger strength but delivers a brighter, louder sound.
+On the other hand, acoustic guitars use steel strings and have a narrower neck, which might require more finger strength but deliver a brighter, louder sound.

 Electric guitars, on the other hand, require an amplifier to produce sound.
 They use magnetic pickups to convert string vibrations into electrical signals, which are then amplified.
 The electric guitar is versatile and used in many music genres, but it may not be the best choice for a beginner due to its complexity.